 couples, intimacy, longitudinal, marital distress, marriage, romantic disengagement

 Includes bibliographical references (pages 183-202).

 Copyright 2010 Robin Ann Barry

 Barry, Robin Ann.
-"Romantic disengagement as a developmental process that contributes to marital distress and decline." dissertation, University of Iowa, 2010.
+"Romantic disengagement as a developmental process that contributes to marital distress and decline."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.